Coca-Cola's quarterly sales tops Wall Street expectations

-(Reuters) - Coca-Cola Co (KO.N) beat Wall Street expectations for quarterly sales on Friday, boosted by demand for zero-sugar sodas and Coca-Cola Plus Coffee.
+Oct 18 (Reuters) - Coca-Cola Co beat Wall Street expectations for quarterly sales on Friday, boosted by demand for zero-sugar sodas and Coca-Cola Plus Coffee.

 Net operating revenue climbed 8.3% to $9.51 billion in the third quarter ended Sept.
 27, beating the average analyst estimate of $9.43 billion, according to IBES data from Refinitiv.